taylorfinnell/retrycr/README.md

 end
 ```

-You can specify a callback to run after all retries are exhausted
+You can specify a callback to run after all retries are exhausted.
 ```crystal
 f = File.open("test")
 callback = -> (retries : Int32) { f.close }